 - Step 5: Join the finished rectangle into a "tube."

-- Step 6: Cinch one end of the tub closed.
+- Step 6: Cinch one end of the tube closed.

 - Step 7: Add an optional pom pom to the closed end of your beanie.